 - ¼ cup white wine

 - ½ cup fresh parsley, chopped

-In a large pan or pot, heat the olive oil.
+In a large pan or pot, heat the olive oil over medium heat.
 Add the onion, and sauté until translucent.
 Add garlic and cook just until sizzling.
-Add the tomatoes, white wine and season with salt, pepper to taste.
+Add the tomatoes, white wine and season with Celtic sea salt and freshly ground black pepper to taste.
 Add the cauliflower, and stir to mix.
 The liquid should just cover the cauliflower.
 If not, add a little water.
 Cook for 5 to 7 minutes until cauliflower is almost tender.
 Remove the cauliflower from the pot and place it on a warm serving dish.
 Turn the heat to high, and cook the tomato sauce mixture until thickened.
 Add the olives, parsley, and capers and cook another minute or two.
 Pour this mixture over the cauliflower, and mix, coating the cauliflower.
 Serve warm.

 Makes 4 servings.

 Nutrition Facts (per serving): Calories 141, Fat 12 g, Sodium 239 mg, Carbs 7 g, Fiber 2 g, Protein 2 g